watermarkhu/mkdocstrings-matlab/docs/usage/configuration/headings.md

           show_symbol_type_toc: true
 ```

 1. :warning: When using material theme, make sure to also enable the plugin `mkdocs-material-matlab` such that the right heading types are displayed.
-Otherwise, <code class="doc-symbol doc-symbol-attribute"></code> will be shown as `attr` and <code class="doc-symbol doc-symbol-module"></code> will be shown as `mod`, as the mkdocstrings-matlab plugin is reusing assets from mkdocstrings-python.

 ```md title="or in docs/some_page.md (local configuration)"